IcebergThings/VM-76/ASM76/spec.md

 ADDL $1 $1
 ADDL $1 $1

-# You can call adress tags by using []
+# A tag (label) can be used as an address.
 JMPA [PlaceToStart]
 PUSH $1, 4

+# You can make adress tags by using [].
+# Use [some_name] to tag the current adress.
+[PlaceToStart]

 # Register No. is decimal.
-# Use [] to tag current adress
-[PlaceToStart]
 MVRL $1 $31
 DATI 4 $11
 DIVL $1 $11
 HALT

-# You can place data after HALT, these data will not be executed
+# You can place data after HALT.
+# Since the machine is HALTed, they will not get executed.
-DB 'A'
+RAWB 'A'
-DB 0xFF
+RAWB 0xFF
-DI 0xFFFFFFFF
+RAWI 0xFFFFFFFF

-DL 0xFFFFFFFFFFFFFFFF
+# You can use lower or upper case letters in hexadecimal numbers.
+# Of course, we don't recommend you to mix them.
+RAWL 0xfFfFfFfFfFfFfFfF
-FILL 0xABCAA312341
+FILL 0xABCaa312341

+# String literals are also supported.
+# Although it's WIP.
-FILL "A brown dog"
+FILL "A slow lazy fox swirled across the brown dog."
 ```

 Instruction set reference